"WHEN YOU ARE HAPPY ANYTHING IS POSSIBLE"

 Batch Gueye sings the traditional music of the Senegalese Baye Fall with a soulful voice, magically bringing the heart of West-Africa to you.

 Vocal chanting / Dancing / Drumming

-Apart from being a talented musician, Batch is a price winning dancer and a vocal chanting master.
+Apart from being a talented musician, Batch is a prize winning dancer and a vocal chanting master.
 Book Batch for group workshops in traditional West-African dancing, vocal chanting and drumming.
-Dance performances for special events with Batch's Dance Group Sabar Family can also be booked.
+Dance performances for special events with Batch’s Dance Group Sabar Family can also be booked.
 Follow the link below for contact information.

 Incorporating a mixture of African dance styles Batch Gueye will have you MOVING, Feeling FIT and HAVING FUN!!
 A perfect introduction for those who have never danced African styles before and a great weekly workout for all the experienced dancers out there.
 No need to book you can just drop in. £10 per class.
 Wilder Studios in Bristol.